top of page

 1. The Board of Directors may set up a Consultative Committee.

 2. The number of members of the Consultative Committee is determined by the Board of Directors.
-The members of the Advisory Committee are appointed by the Board of Directors, which may also dismiss them.
+The members of the Consultative Committee are appointed by the Board of Directors, which may also dismiss them.

 3. The Board of Directors shall ensure that the Consultative Committee is composed of members representing the widest possible range of skills useful to the achievement of the purpose of the Association.
 Similarly, the Board of Directors shall ensure that the composition of the Consultative Committee is representative of the organizations and enterprises whose activities are in line with the objectives of the Association.